mattwamboldt/mattwamboldt.github.io/_projects/bop-o-vision.md

 We can get two things out of AnalyserNode which are shown in the first two visualizers:
 - **Time:** The raw waveform for the last time slice, think an oscilloscope.
-Draws a set of line segments, left to right, with y of each point scaled by amplitude and canvas height.
+Draws a set of line segments, left to right, with the y of each point scaled by amplitude and canvas height.
 - **Frequency:** The frequencies found by the FFT and how loud they are, think of an equalizer.
 Drawn as a bar graph with amplitude being the height of each bar.